unhookd/unctl/README.md

 It's called `zero trust` because the intent is to ensure that there is a trail from application configuration, to source code change, to tests passing, to deploy.

 ## Prerequisites
-- All applications being deployed with Unhookd zero trust mode *must* have a configured umbrella chart.
+- All applications being deployed with unctl zero trust mode *must* have a configured umbrella chart.
 For more information on how to create and use an umbrella chart, see the [charts](https://github.com/org/charts/tree/master/README.md) readme.

-## Configuring an Unhookd deployed application
+## Configuring an unctl deployed application
 Deployments parameters are defined in the `lookup-config.yaml` in this repository.
 An application requires the following parameters:

 ```